macsharp/awesome-music-production/readme.md

 - [Renoise] - Complete, multi-platform DAW with a music-tracker based approach.
 - [Rytmik Studio] - Music creation software.
 - [Stargate DAW] - All-in-one DAW and plugin suite for Windows, macOS and Linux.
-- [Studio One] - Complete DAW and live show sequencing.
+- [Studio One Pro] - Complete DAW and live show sequencing.
 - [TuneFlow] - Free, AI-powered DAW that provides lyrics/music generation, stem separation, MIDI transcription, as well as full editing and mixing capabilities.
 - [Waveform Pro] - A DAW designed for the needs of modern music producers.
 - [Zrythm] - Cross-platform DAW.